jsr-io/jsr/frontend/docs/about-slow-types.md

 or are so complex that they require extensive inference to be understood.

-This inference requires full type checking of the TypeScript source, which is not possible to do in JSR because it would require running the TypeScript compiler.
-This is not possible, because `tsc` does not produce stable type information over time and is too slow to run on every package in the registry on a regular basis
+This inference requires full type checking of the TypeScript source, which is not feasible to do in JSR because it would require running the TypeScript compiler.
+It is not feasible because `tsc` does not produce stable type information over time and is too slow to run on every package in the registry on a regular basis
 ([read more in this issue](https://github.com/jsr-io/jsr/issues/444#issuecomment-2079772908)).